Skip to main content

 (A) Complaint intake:

-(2) A representative shall explain to the complainant the ombudsman process generally and options for handling the specific complaint presented according to guidance presented by the SLTCO.
-The representative shall also gather information needed to determine response time and whether there is a conflict of interest and what, if any, steps have been taken previously.
-To ensure timely access to facilities, residents, and records, the representative may also request the names and contact information of residents and their representatives from long-term care facilities.
+(2) According to guidance provided by the SLTCO, a representative shall explain to the complainant the general ombudsman process and options for handling the specific complaint presented and gather information needed to determine the response time, whether there is a conflict of interest, and what, if any, steps have been taken previously.

 (B) Investigation:

-(a) A face-to-face interview with the consumer.
+(a) An in-person interview with the consumer.

 (d) Obtaining consent from the consumer.